cloudcreate-dk/essentials-project/components/README.md

 advanced concepts such an `EventStoreSubscriptionManager` which supports durable subscriptions, where the `EventStoreSubscriptionManager` keeps track of the individual subscribers `ResumePoint`'s (similar to how Kafka keeps track of Consumers Topic offsets).

+This library also provides an `EventProcessor` concept, which is an Event Modeling style Event Sourced Event Processor Event and Command message Handler.

 To use `Postgresql Event Store` just add the following Maven dependency: